hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 To use splitwell, you first need to connect your participant to the splitwell domain and upload the DAR.
-Go to the terminal you started Canton in and run:
+Go to the terminal in which you are running the validator (the one using "validator.conf"), and type:

 .. parsed-literal::